Meet Bear Hammonds

 Bear and his family operate an active farm in southern Wake County, in an area that was once rural but has seen rapid growth, heavy development, and increasing traffic over the years.
 As more farmland has disappeared and many local farmers have retired, the Hammonds family has remained committed to keeping their land active and productive.
 When he purchased his Wake County farm in 2012, there were nine other independent farms located on his rural 1-mile stretch of road.
 Today, his farm is the last.
 All other farms have gone the way of high-capacity subdivisions.

 Most of Bear's time is spent on the family farm he grew up on in Robeson County.
-This farm raises commercial cow/calf pairs, broiler-size poultry, and pasture-raised beef for private treaty sales, livestock action, and local consumers.
+Bear's family farm produces commercial cow/calf feeder cattle, pasture-raised beef, and currently, his Perdue poultry houses are inactive as he is getting ready for the 2028 elections.
 Bear also maintains a registered seed stock of Irish Dexter cattle, a breed known for its gentle disposition and quality meat and milk production.
-For small-scale pork production, the family favors pastured-raised Berkshire hogs, valued for their calm temperament and excellent meat quality.
+For small-scale pork production, the family favors pasture-raised Berkshire hogs, valued for their calm temperament and excellent meat quality.

 Military Service